Helping Your Child Build a Healthy Body Image

 - Hold children and teens accountable and responsible for their actions.

-- Talk with children and teens each day to find out what is happening at school and with their friends.
+Find out what is happening at school and with their friends every day.
 Listen to their concerns.

 - Praise children and teens for the things that make them different from other people.